 Like many businesses, Karen still had to find her place in the market.
 After launching Kanda Chocolates, she was working to get her chocolate into stores and making deals for how much chocolate stores were buying, but the costs were piling up.

 “You come out with this product, how the product actually gets on the shelf, all the people who are involved in the process take a piece of your margin,” she says.
 “You’ve got to pay a wholesaler, give discounts to the store, pay the store.
-There’s third party logistics, I have to pay to ship my product.
-All these peoples were taking pieces of my product as I started to grow.
+There’s third-party logistics, I have to pay to ship my product.
+All these people were taking pieces of my product as I started to grow.
 It was a learning experience.”

 There’s always room for someone else...There could be 50 brands of something, but it’s how you market it—and what your story is—that makes it a little bit different, that people might connect with.